 4. ATTACK YOUR HOUSEHOLD CLUTTER IN BITE-SIZED PIECES

-5. REALIZE YOU DON’T NEED DUPLICATES
+5. REALIZE YOU DON’T NEED DUPLICATES FOR EVERYTHING

-Something that makes up a big portion of common household clutter is duplicates of things you already have.
+The one thing that makes up a big portion of common household clutter is duplicates of things you already have.
 I get it, our house used to be filled with all kinds of duplicates.

 The same goes for any duplicates you have.
-Even if you see a great deal on something that you already have, don’t buy it as a spare unless you know that you are going to need it.
+Even if you see a great deal on something that you already have, don’t buy it as a spare unless you KNOW that you are going to need it.

 If it’s something that you want to buy just in case, then don’t get it.